RadotJar/voynich/README.md

 Clone the repo and get going.
 No build steps or anything needed, just a python install.

 ## General Folder Structure
 The voynich root folder contains the various scripts for analysis.
 It also containes two sub-folders: `/texts/` and `/figures/`.
 All text outputs are saved in `/texts/`, all figure outputs are saved to `/figures/`.
 It is reccomended that input txt files are also stored in `/texts/`.
+Furthermore, test text files have also been stored in this folder.

 ## Formatter
 The purpose of this formatter is to take transliterated text of the Voynich Manuscript and convert it into a form that is needed for particular analyses.